 As huge and diverse as Paris is, there are all kinds of different neighbourhoods that have their own character.
 It’s a safe city, but some districts are less safe than others, so it’s worth checking out the area you’re staying in online before you go out at night There are a few mistakes worth avoiding and a few rules that you should remember to follow, however.
 If you’re travelling the city not on foot, then not getting a Paris Pass can end up costing you dearly.
 It might be worth avoiding staying outside the June-August period, as this is when the city is truly swamped.

 This is an odd one, but don’t let your expectations get the better of you.
 Paris can be all you want and more, but some people have such a romanticized ideal of it that when they visit, the very real fact that Paris isn’t perfect can be too much for them.
-This is known as Paris Syndrome and is a genuine concern for tourists leading to severe shock.
+This is known as Paris Syndrome and is a genuine concern for tourists leading to severe shock and that doesn’t matter whether you are visiting Paris in the winter or any other season.

 Finally, the deadliest sin you can commit in Paris is failing to give yourself enough time to truly enjoy it.
 The city has enough to keep you busy for a lifetime, but still, people regularly visit for only one or two days.
 That’s far from enough to see all the art, architecture, the entertainment, and the history of Europe’s first city.